Manager & Technician Profiles

 Mayme and Nonie -- Operations Manager

 Mayme started working at Mountain View in 1997, after working as a vet assistant at a hospital in Yakima.
 She was promoted to Operations Manager of MVVH in 2002.
 Born and raised in Aberdeen, she moved to the Lacey/Olympia area and still loves living in this area.
 As a youngster, she always wanted to work with animals.
 She rescued everything from pigeons to deer.
 She worked with and showed horses and volunteered at Paws Adoption Center for many years.
-In her free time, she loves to read, listen to music, wine tasting, movies,and trying new things!
-Her pet family is a 3 legged torti cat named Nonie, a rescue she adopted when her front leg was amputated after being caught in a mole trap.
+In her free time, she loves to read, listen to music, wine tasting, movies, and trying new things!
+Her pet family is a 3 legged torte cat named Nonie, a rescue she adopted when her front leg was amputated after being caught in a mole trap.
 Her mastiff Nemo, who passed away in 2009, was a blood donor for Mountain View.
 He donated for 14 blood transfusions over the years, helping save the lives of many cherished pets.

 Elizabeth aka 'Buffy' L.V.T

 Buffy always wanted to work with animals.
 After the encouragement of a close friend to follow her dream, she made an appointment to tour Argosy University in Egan, Minnesota.
-She applied and was accepted into the Veterinary Technology program less then a month later, graduating in 2010.
+She applied and was accepted into the Veterinary Technology program less than a month later, graduating in 2010.
 Her favorite parts of the job are drawing blood, placing IV catheters, and working with exotics and pocket pets.
 Buffy is our go-to person when our most delicate pets need anesthesia.

 Beth L.V.T.
 (Head Technician)